Source Code

 After understanding the Turms subcontracting design above, readers should have a clear understanding of the request processing process of the Turms server.
 Here we take the most classic "client login" as an example, and briefly talk about the relevant process from the perspective of the package (readers can read it in conjunction with the above sub-package diagram), to help readers understand the layered design of the package more clearly.

-• When the client logs in, it must first establish a pure TCP or WebSocket connection with the turms-gateway server.
-At this time, the access layer handles the network connection, because it is a client connection, so it is the access/client layer (and not access/admin).
+When the client logs in, it must first establish a pure TCP or WebSocket connection with the turms-gateway server.
+At this time, the

-• As for the infra layer and various other subpackages, most of them provide support for various capabilities for the above layers, such as the infra/logging log package and the infra/cluster cluster implementation package.
+layer and various other subpackages, most of them provide support for various capabilities for the above layers, such as theinfra/logging

 The processing flow of other types of requests (administrator HTTP requests, client business requests based on TCP/WebSocket connections) is roughly the same as above, and readers can infer other cases by themselves.